piyushag-0611/https-piyushag-0611.github.io/datascience.md

 title: Data_Science
 subtitle: Foundations of Data Science by Avrim Blum, John Hopcroft and Ravindra Kannan
 ---
-I have taken up a SLP Project for the next semester under my Prof. Niranjan Balachandran who has motivated me to read this book(name in the subtitle :P).
+I have taken up a SLP Project for this semester under **Prof. Niranjan Balachandran** who has motivated me to read this book(name in the subtitle :p).
 So I want to upload regularly on this page whatever experiments I carry out on this and have a good learning experience.

 The first thing was the Law of Large Numbers, the proof is easy but what I think can make a general audience interested are illustrations.
 So I wrote down two python codes illustrating the Law of Large Numbers.